maoratar1/SLAM/README.md

 #### PnP algorithm
-`PnP`, shortcut of Projective n Points, is an algorithm that Given n landmarks at the world coordinates, their projection on the camera plane and the `Intrinsic camera matrix`, denoted by K, it returns the transformation between world and camera.
+`PnP`, shortcut of Projective n Points, is an algorithm that Given n landmarks at the world coordinates, their projection on the camera plane and the `Intrinsic camera matrix`, it returns the transformation between world and camera coordinates system.

 In the following image, the Xs represents the points at the world coordinates, the zs are their projection at the camera plane and X_p is the camera pose that we